suwebdev/WATS-4000-gitbook/bootstrap-new-app/project-bootstrap-an-app.md

 </script>
 ```

-Then we update the template:
+Then we update the template by asking about multiplying 2 numbers:

 ```
 <template>